Hannah Tildesley is Counsel within the Dispute Resolution team in the Bermuda office of Appleby.

 Hannah is an experienced advocate.
 She has acted in various applications before the Supreme Court of Bermuda.
 Before moving to Bermuda, Hannah appeared in a variety of trials and applications before the English High Court and County Courts.
 She also appeared as sole counsel for the Respondent before the English Court of Appeal in Dammermann v Lanyon Bowdler LLP EWCA Civ 269.

 Chambers Global 2020 recognised Hannah as an “Up and Coming” commercial litigator.
-She was named a “Rising Star” by the Legal 500 in 2019 having been listed as a “Recommended” lawyer in the 2018 guide.
+She was also named a “Rising Star” by Legal 500 Caribbean 2020 in the Dispute Resolution category and recommended in the Trusts/Private Client category .

 Before qualifying, Hannah studied History at Cambridge University, where she was awarded the Creighton Prize for Excellence in History and the Dorothy Forster Prize for Outstanding Long Essay for her performance in examinations at her college.
 Hannah studied the Graduate Diploma in Law and the Bar Professional Training Course at City University, London.

 Hannah was called to the English Bar in 2012 by Middle Temple, which awarded her a Queen Mother’s Scholarship, a Benefactor’s Scholarship and a Blackstone’s Exhibition.
 She undertook pupillage at, and later practised as a tenant from, St Philips Chambers in commercial and regulatory law, before joining Appleby in 2017.

 - Indemnities and ‘as soon as possible’ notice – The Royal Gazette, Legally Speaking – August 2020

 - Enforcement of Judgments – Law and Practice – Chambers and Partners Global Guides – August 2020

 - Enforcement of Judgments – Trends and Developments – Chambers and Partners Global Guides – August 2020